-Since the spring of 2012, VIDA Health Partnerships at IUPUI members have the opportunity to provide registration support for the Indiana University Student Outreach Clinic (IU-SOC) on the Near East Side of Indianapolis inside of Neighborhood Fellowship Church.
-We have been an official partner of the clinic since the summer of 2015.
-The leadership of IU-SOC Registration has had the opportunity to present information about undergraduate clinic involvement at the national level via the 2016 Society for Student-run Free Clinics (SSRFC) Conference (see below, right photo).
+Since the spring of 2012, VIDA Health Partnerships members have the opportunity to provide registration support for the Indiana University Student Outreach Clinic (IU-SOC) on the Near East Side of Indianapolis inside of Neighborhood Fellowship Church.
+We have been an official partner of the clinic since the summer of 2015, and we are their only undergraduate organization partner.
+The leadership of IU-SOC Registration has had the opportunity to present information about undergraduate clinic involvement at the national level via the Society for Student-run Free Clinics (SSRFC) Conference (see below, right photo).

 IU-SOC is a student-run free clinic which serves the near east side community through the services of Medicine, Pharmacy, Legal, Social Work, Dental, Physical Therapy, Occupational Therapy, Public Health, and Nursing.
 The health needs of this community are widely documented to be underserved for a variety of reasons such as cost of healthcare, lack of transportation, and lack of a primary care provider.
 There is also a fear of the medical community to some extent and an increased number of uninsured due to poverty and unemployment.